btulchinsky/devopsbootcamp/docs/lab_3.md

 > Note: It is possible to find the URL in the Workflow's `Deploy to Azure WebApp` task's output

 > ![lab_3_workflow_view_application_01_emphasis](images/lab_3_workflow_view_application_01_emphasis.jpg)

 ---

-## Fix Workflow Due to Failed Test (TO BE REMOVED)

-If you check the status of the Workflow, you will notice that the pipeline failed.

-It is common to run simple unit tests to ensure that the code components work as expected.
-In our case, we have an API that returns the wrong text.
-The test is expecting the text to be `Hello, World!`, while the API returned `Hello, World!!` - We have an extra exclamation mark (!).

-Let's correct this error.

-1. Navigate to **Code**, open `lab_3/app/` directory, and open the `index.js` file.

-This is a simple node application that serves static html, but also acts as a service controller for the `/test` mapped path.

-2. The service returns a `200 OK` HTTP response code as well as some text.
-Notice the returned text was hard-coded with an two exclamation marks `Hello, World!!`, just like in our test.
-Edit and remove one of the exclamation marks so we only have one.
-The text should be `Hello, World!`.

-3. Enter a commit message and click `Commit changes`.

-4. Navigate to **Actions** to observe the workflow.
-Notice that the test was successful and runs the Azure WebApp deployment task.

----